 Taking into consideration the asset and liability structure, the management considers that the proposed standard shock determines adequately the level of interest rate risk of the Bank and the result should be used for determining the required capital.
-The required capital for 2014 amounted to BGN 16 000 thousand.
+The required capital for 2016 is assessed at BGN 70 148 thousand.